ministryofjustice/security-guidance/docs/custom-applications.md

 # Custom Applications

-We have developed a series of logging requirements for custom applications, such as digital services, applications materially customised that they can reasonably be considered bespoke/custom for the Ministry of Justice \(MOJ\) and line of business applications at different maturity tiers in order to support defensive cyber security, such as detecting breaches.
+We have developed a series of logging requirements for custom applications, such as digital services, applications materially customised that they can reasonably be considered bespoke/custom for the Ministry of Justice \(MoJ\) and line of business applications at different maturity tiers in order to support defensive cyber security, such as detecting breaches.

 ## Baseline Maturity Tier